charlesweir/WordImagesAndTables/README.md

 ## Troubleshooting

-Sometimes **Relayout Document** may fail to identify some of the images and table frames to layout, and the result is usually messy.
+**Relayout problems**: Sometimes **Relayout Document** may fail to identify some of the images and table frames to layout, and the result is usually messy.
 A good way to spot the problem is to check the count in the "Found <count> Figures and Tables to layout" dialog and see if that corresponds to the number of figures + tables you want laid out.
 Omitted frames can be because of a Word documentation corruption somewhere.
 If a frame is omitted, check:
 * That the image or table concerned is in a frame and has a caption within the frame. **Relayout Document** doesn't lay out floating images -- even ones with captions -- unless they're in a frame.
 * That the frame you want laid out has a corresponding reference to its caption *in the same section* in the main text (this feature allows you to have forward references to images or tables in earlier sections)
 * That the invisible bookmark in the caption has not got lost; do **Update All**, and fix any references that show **Error!
 Reference source not found.**
 * That (in a single-column section of the document) the frame isn't set to align *left* or *right*.
 This feature to permit small figures with text wrapped around them.

+**Crashes and aborts**: Occasionally, you may see **Relayout Document** fail with an 'Assertion' error.
+This means that Word is not behaving as it is supposed to.
+In particular, Word can take quite a while after you open a document before it has actually set up all the editing information related to that document; so, just wait a bit and try again.
+Also, Word for Mac is a bit flaky, and complicated operations like **Relayout Document** can occasionally just terminate Word for Mac without warning or explanation (I've never seen this in Word for Windows).
+Restarting and trying again usually works.